gemoc/ICSA2017Tutorial/readme.md

 }
 ```

-It remains to create glue clode for the sematics.
+It remains to create glue code for the semantics.
 Lets do that together!